mstoodle/jcon2024_workshop/Workshop_CloudCompiler/Section_1/README.md

 transactions have to share that single core and the memory with all the CPU and memory demands of the JIT compiler.

+Remember what throughput level the server ramped up to in this run.
+For example, my macbook pro managed to achieve about 5100 - 5200 responses per second after about one minute :
+	summary +  31667 in 00:00:06 = 5277.0/s Avg:     0 Min:     0 Max:    47 Err:     0 (0.00%) Active: 4 Started: 4 Finished: 0
+	summary = 154350 in 00:01:00 = 2557.9/s Avg:     1 Min:     0 Max:   562 Err:     0 (0.00%)

+This run the throughput reached about 5200 - 5300 responses per second after about a minute and had provided a total of 154,350 responses in the first minute.

 5. Stop the containers

 When you have gotten your fill of watching the activity of